-Below is an example of a language revitalization project currently being worked on with Odilia Romero and the Zoogocho community in Los Angeles.
+Below is an example of an ongoing language revitalization project being worked on with Odilia Romero and the Zoogocho community in Los Angeles.

 Having taught everything from Introduction to Higher Education courses to graduate seminars on Literate Mesoamerican Societies, Dr. Sonnenschein enjoys teaching introductory survey courses, courses that provide students with opportunities and training to work in the field and gain research experience, courses which allow students to apply theories and concepts to benefit communities, and courses which investigate the nature of language and its role in shaping our humanity.
 Nora Torres, a graduate student in the English department, said that a graduate seminar on literacy that she took with Dr. Sonnenschein provided her with “an enriching experience to be able to interact with the community and see our theoretical class discussions come to life."